MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/index.md

 ---
-title: "Map Control Concepts | Microsoft Docs" ms.author: "pablocan"
+title: "Map Control Concepts"
+description: Learn how to display a map in your application with Bing Maps SDK. ms.author: "pablocan"
 ---